ganita/rust-harfbuzz-sys/README.md

 ## Harfbuzz Rust

-Unsafe harfbuzz bindings for rust.
+Unsafe rust bindings for harfbuzz.
 Bindings are generated using bindgen.

 ### Example